-The Tidal Basin is known for being one of the best places to see cherry blossoms as they bloom in spring–usually between mid-March and mid-April when the National Cherry Blossom Festival is held.
-The Japanese cherry trees surrounding the basin were gifted to Washington DC from the Mayor of Tokyo in 1912, and they have become a celebrated part of the city ever since.
+The Tidal Basin is known for being one of the best places to see cherry blossoms as they bloom in spring – usually between mid-March and mid-April when the National Cherry Blossom Festival is held.
+The Japanese cherry trees surrounding the basin were gifted to DC from the Mayor of Tokyo in 1912, and they have become a celebrated part of the city ever since.

 A popular photo spot to capture the cherry blossoms is around the Japanese Lantern on the north side of the basin, where you can look out over the water towards the Thomas Jefferson Memorial.
 You can also walk around the west edge of the basin for views back towards the Washington Monument.